WFOY: History

 On August 5, 2021, Phillips Broadcasting filed an application with the FCC to assign its authorization to operate WFOY and W271CJ to Local Matters Broadcasting.

 One week later, on August 12, 2021, Phillips Broadcasting owner Kristine Phillips died after a long illness.

 On December 2, 2021, radio industry publication AllAccess.com reported that Phillips Broadcasting closed on the sale of WFOY and W271CJ to Local Matters Broadcasting for $1,000.
 The sale was consummated on December 1.

+On May 5, 2026 after FCC approval, Cook Broadcasting LLC principals Charlene K. Cook and James Dalton Vereault acquired WFOY and W271CJ from Local Matters Broadcasting.